How to Determine Buyer Intent For SaaS Products

 Wondering why?

-According to the Advertising Research Foundation study in 2019, people are now less willing to share their information online.
-In fact, 54% of people are willing to share their email address online.
+According to a study in 2019, people are now less willing to share their information online.
+In fact, 54% of people are willing to share their email addresses online.

 Prospects who are only looking to educate themselves want to learn more about a specific market.
 Buying is not on their mind.
 When such buyers are asked to provide their information in contact forms, they may not oblige.

-This way, people who have willingly shared their email addresses or other personal information with you, are genuinely interested to buy your SaaS products or services.
+This way, people who have willingly shared their email addresses or other personal information with you, are genuinely interested in buying your SaaS products or services.

-Here you should make efforts to get personal information of potential customers using different tactics, like:
+Here you should make efforts to get the personal information of potential customers using different tactics, like companies spending substantially on SaaS products.

-Offer exclusive studies or e-books on your site like HubSpot does.
+Offer exclusive studies or e-books on your site like B2B companies do.
 They offer special information on their portal for which users have to share their email addresses and names.
 With this, they know if a person is willing to share his or her personal information with them, they are actually interested in their services.

-There’s also another example of Brian Dean here to check users’ intent.
-He publishes a few locked posts on his site; to read them, the user has to enter an email address.
-This way, only real readers and buyers stumble upon those posts, which provides him raw access to an interested user database.
+There’s also another example of how to check users’ intent.
+You can publish a few locked posts on your site.
+Users can read them by entering an email address.
+This way, only real readers and buyers stumble upon those posts, which provide you raw access to an interested user database.

 3. Company Profile of the Buyer